tomtom-international/kotlin-tools/README.md

 ## Module: Uid

 Generic immutable unique ID class.
 Really just an abstraction of UUIDs.
-Used to unique identify things.
+Used to uniquely identify things.
 No 2 Uid objects shall be equal unless they are the same instance of the Uid class or their underlying UUIDs are equal.